Kristina Wagner: Personal life

 Wagner is a native of Indianapolis, Indiana.

-After privately dating, Malandro went public about her relationship with her General Hospital co-star, Jack Wagner, when she announced her pregnancy in 1990.
+After privately dating, Kristina Wagner went public about her relationship with her General Hospital co-star, Jack Wagner, when she announced her pregnancy in 1990.
 Kristina and Jack Wagner eventually wed on December 18, 1993, in a private ceremony in Lake Tahoe.
 Citing irreconcilable differences, they filed for divorce in February 2001.
 After two years apart, the Wagners announced that they were working through their problems and privately reconciling; they publicized their news of formal reconciliation in 2004.
 However, in 2005, the Wagners once again filed for divorce, which was finalized the following year.
 The couple had two sons born in 1990 and 1994.
 Their younger son died in Los Angeles on June 6, 2022.
-On June 13, 2022, Wagner and former husband Jack announced that their youngest son died after losing his battle with addiction.
+On June 13, 2022, Wagner and former husband Jack announced that their younger son died of drug addiction.
 The couple have since created a scholarship fund in honour of their son.
 All funds donated to the Harrison Wagner Scholarship Fund will be used to directly help young men pay their rent or a portion of their rent who could not otherwise afford their care at New Life House (a sober living facility in California).

 After her divorce, she decided to go back to college and attended California State University, Northridge where she majored in history.
 In her senior year, she began working on what became the Children of Internment documentary.

 A self-proclaimed adventurous type, Wagner loves camping, river rafting and mountaineering, as well as ice skating, swimming and gymnastics.